CSS-Electronics/canedge-mdftoparquet-automation/README.md

 Advanced functionality for the automation integration relies on uploading specific JSON files to the input bucket:

-- **Custom Messages**: Define custom calculated signals via `custom-messages.json` (and updating `modules/custom_message_functions.py`)
+- **Custom Messages**: Define custom calculated signals via `custom-messages.json`
 - **Event Detection**: Configure event detection via `events.json`
 - **Device-Specific DBC**: Configure device-specific DBC decoding via `dbc-groups.json`
 - **Decryption**: Decrypt `MFE`, `MFM` files via `passwords.json`

 The `json-examples/` folder contains examples showing the structure of the above files.
+Details on these topics can be found in the CANedge Intro.

 ---------

 ## Backlog Processing

 To process a large number of MDF files efficiently, backlog processing scripts are provided for each cloud provider and local environments.
 These scripts read a `backlog.json` file from the root of the input bucket/folder, which contains a list of MDF files to process.
 You can test this locally via the `--backlog` flag:

 ```bash
 python local-testing/run_test.py \